Millvina Dean, The Two-Month-Old Who Survived The Titanic Sinking

 Millvina Dean Signed Titanic Postcard

-PETER MUHLY/AFP/Getty ImagesA Titanic postcard signed by survivors Eva Hart, Beatrice Sandstrom, and Bertam and Millvina Dean is shown on display at the Ulster Transport Musuem in Belfast, Northern Ireland.
+PETER MUHLY/AFP/Getty ImagesA Titanic postcard signed by survivors Eva Hart, Beatrice Sandstrom, and Bertam and Millvina Dean is shown on display at the Ulster Transport Museum in Belfast, Northern Ireland.

-She and her brother were educated with the money that had been granted to survivors of the Titanic.
+She and her brother went to school with the money from a Titanic survivors fund.
 It wasn’t until she was eight years old that Dean became aware that she had even been a passenger on the ship.

 Next, check out these rare Titanic photos from before and after the sinking.
 Then, take a look at these Titanic facts we bet you’ve never heard before.